BetikuOluwatobi/clinical-instruct-api/README.md

 * Model inference on CPU is **slow** (≈2 minutes per response for 100 tokens).
 * For best performance, run on a machine with GPU support.
-* You can extend this API with your frontend/dashboard or integrate it into other systems.

 ---